lealbaugh/jvns-redesign/source/_posts/2013-12-30-questions-im-asking-in-interviews.markdown

   got such an offer?
 * What do you wish you had known when you joined this company?
 * Why did you choose to join this company?
+* What's the single biggest issue or problem facing the team/department/company?"
+What's currently being done to address it?